M-ouse/pic/README.md

-# ubiquitous-engine
+# pic
-only for pics dsiplay
+only for pics display